Conscription in Australia

-Conscription in Australia, also known as National Service following the Second World War, has a controversial history which dates back to the implementation of compulsory military training and service in the first years of Australia's nationhood.
-Military conscription for peacetime service was abolished in 1972.

-However, in times of war, the Defence Act 1903 allows the Governor-General of Australia to authorise conscription for service in the Defence Force, provided it is approved by the Parliament of Australia within 90 days.
+Conscription in Australia was in place for most of the 20th century, with young men and boys subject to various forms of compulsory training and military service during major conflicts including World War I, World War II, the Korean War and the Vietnam War.
+In times of war, the Defence Act 1903 allows the Governor-General of Australia to authorise conscription for service in the Defence Force, provided it is approved by the Parliament of Australia within 90 days.

+Following the federation of the British colonies in Australia in 1901, compulsory military training for home defence purposes was introduced in 1909 and expanded in 1911 via the Universal Training Scheme.
+During World War I, the deployment of conscripted soldiers to overseas theatres was a major political issue and resulted in the Australian Labor Party split of 1916.
+Two non-binding referendums were held in 1916 and 1917 where overseas service for conscripts was rejected by voters.

+Mandatory military service was discontinued in 1929 but reinstated in 1939 after the outbreak of World War II, with unmarried men under the age of 21 required to train with the Citizen Military Forces.
+From 1943, conscripted soldiers were used outside of Australia for the first time in response to the Japanese invasion of Australian territory.
+After World War II, compulsory military training was reintroduced under the National Service Act 1951 and remained in place until 1959.
+The National Service Act 1964 reintroduced and expanded the previous national service scheme and from 1966 Australian conscripts were controversially deployed in Vietnam.
+Following increasing draft evasion and general opposition to the Vietnam War, the national service scheme was abolished in 1972.

 History

 Universal Training Scheme

 In 1909, the Deakin government introduced an amendment to the Defence Act 1903, the Defence Act 1909, which allowed for a form of conscription for boys from 12 to 14 years of age and for youths of 18 to 20 years of age for the purposes of home defence.
 The Act, which passed with the combined support of the Protectionist Party and the Australian Labor Party, did not allow soldiers to be conscripted for overseas service.

 Following recommendations arising from a visit to Australia by Field Marshal Kitchener to report on the country's defence readiness, the Australian Labor Party government instituted a system of compulsory military training for all males aged between 12 and 26 from 1 January 1911.

 John Barrett, in his study of boyhood conscription, Falling In, noted:

 In 1911 there were approximately 350,000 boys of an age (10–17 years) to register for compulsory training up to the end of 1915.
 Since 'universal' was a misnomer, about half that number were exempted from training, or perhaps never registered, reducing the group to 175,000.

 There was quite extensive opposition to the so-called "boy conscription".
 By July 1915, there had been about 34,000 prosecutions and 7,000 detentions of trainees, parents, employers or other persons required to register.